-With more than 25 cancer specialists practicing in nine locations across Tarrant and surrounding western counties, you can access the research knowledge and clinical expertise of one of the nation’s most highly respected cancer centers, right here in North Texas.
-We are:
+With more than 25 cancer specialists practicing in ten locations across Tarrant and surrounding western counties, you can access the research knowledge and clinical expertise of one of the nation’s most highly respected cancer centers, right here in North Texas.

 The Commission on Cancer is a national organization involved in the definition and recognition of quality cancer care for over 80 years.
 This organization is dedicated to improving survival and quality of life for cancer patients through standard-setting, prevention, research, education, and the monitoring of comprehensive quality care.
 It is governed by representatives from 52 professional cancer care advocacy organizations.
 They have been a leader in the development and implementation of quality metrics for patient centered cancer care.
 The Commission on Cancer Oncology Medical Home (OMH) Accreditation program emphasizes processes and measures that promote high quality in the following domains: